s-fifteen-instruments/qcrypto/docs/source/Theory.rst

 -q       25                                 Order of FFT buffer size.
 Defines the wraparound size of the fine/coarse periode finding part.
 Must lie within 12 to 23. (?)
 ====== ==================================== ===========

 :code:`costream.c` is responsible for tracking the coincidence window and classifying counts into coincidences or accidentals.
-It is called with the following options in :code:`costream.py` `[source] <https://github.com/s-fifteen-instruments/QKDServer/blob/master/S15qkd/costream.py#L70-L91>`_
+It is called with the following options in :code:`costream.py` `[costream source] <https://github.com/s-fifteen-instruments/QKDServer/blob/master/S15qkd/costream.py#L70-L91>`_

 ====== ==================================== ===========
 Option Argument                             Description